Research Fellow in Intelligent and Adaptive Systems

-I am a Research Associate in Intelligent and Adaptive Systems at the University of York's Department of Electronics and York Computational Immunology Lab, alongside assisting Prof Jon Timmis' ongoing research activities during his term as Head of Department.
+I am a Research Fellow in Intelligent and Adaptive Systems at the University of York's Department of Electronics and York Computational Immunology Lab, alongside assisting Professor Jon Timmis' ongoing research activities during his term as Pro-Vice-Chancellor.

-I studied Computer Science at Royal Holloway, University of London before later completing a Masters of Research in Computational Biology at the University of York.
-I stayed at York to complete a PhD in the Department of Biology, jointly funded by the Centre for Immunology and Infection and Departments of Computer Science.
-Following my PhD I spent just over a year as a Research Fellow at the Centre for Systems Biology at the University of Birmingham, funded by the National Centre for the Replacement, Refinement, and Reduction of Animals in Rsearch (NC3R's), before returning to York in March 2013.
-My return was funded by the YCIL consolidator grant awarded by York's Centre for Chronic Diseases and Disorders, awarded to develop integrated approaches to modelling immunology.
-Since October 2015 I have worked for the Department of Electronics as senior postdoc in Jon Timmis' group, continuing to conduct my own research while assisting Jon to manage his ongoing research in the York Computational Immunology Lab and York Robotics Laboratory, alongside generating new grant applications and collaborations.
+I studied Computer Science at Royal Holloway, University of London before completing a Masters of Research in Computational Biology at York.
+I stayed at York to complete a PhD, jointly funded by the Centre for Immunology and Infection and Department of Computer Science, then spent just over a year as a Research Fellow at the Centre for Systems Biology at the University of Birmingham, funded by the National Centre for the Replacement, Refinement, and Reduction of Animals in Rsearch (NC3R's).
+I returned to York in March 2013, to develop integrated approaches to modelling immunological systems.
+Since October 2015 I have been in my current role at the Department of Electronic Engineering, conducting my own research while assisting the management of the York Computational Immunology Lab and York Robotics Laboratory, working with external academics and industrial partners, and generating new grant applications and collaborations.

-I also spent a short spell at Phil Bourne's lab at the University of California San Diego in 2008, and secured funding for a further brief spell in 2012.
+I also spent a short spell at Phil Bourne's lab at the University of California San Diego in 2008, and a further spell in 2012.
 My work there focused on the development of software tools that assist research conducted by structural biologists.

-I am lead developer and mainatiner of the SPARTAN Toolkit, developed here in York to help understand the relationship between a simulation and the biological system that it has been built to represent.
+I maintain the SPARTAN Toolkit, developed here in York to help understand the relationship between a simulation and the biological system that it has been built to represent.
 I also continue to work with Phil Bourne's lab on dConsensus, a tool I developed while at UCSD, which is in the process of being migrated to services at the NIH.